 Spring Valley is a medium-sized village located in the state of New York.
 With a population of 32,598 people and eight constituent neighborhoods, Spring Valley is the 40th largest community in New York.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Spring Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Spring Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spring Valley is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Spring Valley who work in maintenance occupations (13.05%), sales jobs (10.09%), and office and administrative support (10.02%).
+There are especially a lot of people living in Spring Valley who work in maintenance occupations (13.05%), sales jobs (11.32%), and office and administrative support (10.80%).

 The most common language spoken in Spring Valley is English.
 Other important languages spoken here include Spanish and French Creole.